HolgerHuo/blog/content/posts/provision-kubernetes/index.en.md

 ## Setting Up Host OS

-To prepare the host OS for Kubernetes installation, we need to disable swap, firewall, and SELinux, enable IP forwarding, and load the overlay kernel module.
+To prepare the host OS for Kubernetes installation, we need to disable swap, firewall, and SELinux, and enable IP forwarding.

 ```bash
 # Disable swap